 About

 I am a Kentish Maid born in the small country town of Swanscombe, documented as an ancient Viking Settlement.
-I also discovered that three Swanscombe women were accused of Witchcraft and executed at Maidstone in 1652.
+I also discovered three Swanscombe women were accused of Witchcraft and executed at Maidstone in 1652.
 Read My Research.

 Here is an image of my mother at the entrance of a Vardo.